Quansight/Quansight-website/apps/consulting/posts/acceleration-in-python-which-is-right-for-your-project.md

 href="/post/leveraging-sparsity-for-efficient-data-manipulation-the-gcxs-sparse-array-format"
 target="_self">post on sparsity</a> for more details.
 (Editor's note: This post is pending migration.)
-There are formats like [COO][coo], [DOK][dok], [CSF][csf], among countless others including many that are unique to matrices.
+There are formats like [COO][coo], [DOK][dok], [CSF][csf], among numerous others including many that are unique to matrices.
 A cost of having many different formats is that developers have to write customized algorithms for performing operations like elementwise addition and matrix and tensor multiply between many different sparse tensor formats.
 TACO